 Greenhouse gases, mainly carbon dioxide (CO_2) and methane (CH_4), are components of the raw natural gas processed and handled at Keyera's facilities.
-Keyera's facilities also require the combustion of fossil fuels in engines, turbines, heaters and boilers as well as the use of electricity, all of which release CO_2 , CH_4 , and other minor greenhouse gases.
-Keyera is subject to various greenhouse gas reporting requirements and CO_2 equivalent (CO_2e) emission intensity reduction requirements.
-Emissions intensity refers to the amount of greenhouse gas, measured on a CO_2e basis, emitted on a unit of production basis.
-Two of the primary factors that affect emissions intensity at Keyera's facilities are fuel gas consumption and throughput.
+In addition, Keyera's facilities require the burning of fossil fuels in engines, turbines, heaters, and boilers, as well as the use of electricity, all of which release CO_2 , CH_4 , and other minor greenhouse gases.
+Keyera is subject to various greenhouse gas reporting requirements and CO_2 equivalent (CO_2 e) emission intensity reduction requirements.
+Emissions intensity refers to the amount of greenhouse gas emitted per unit of production, measured on a CO_2 e basis.
+The amount of fuel gas consumption and throughput are the two primary factors that affect emissions intensity at Keyera's facilities.

 The regulatory framework in respect of greenhouse gases and other emissions is evolving rapidly.
-An increasing area of risk relates to the ongoing development, change, and costs associated with federal and provincial emissions-related regulation, including emissions management and direct costs related to compliance and monitoring.
+An increasing area of risk to Keyera relates to the ongoing development, change, and costs associated with federal and provincial emissions-related regulation, including emissions management and direct costs related to compliance and monitoring.

 Keyera continuously monitors legislative initiatives and regulatory trends across Canada, the U.S., and internationally to anticipate potential developments that could affect its business and operations.
-Keyera anticipates future international, federal, or provincial emissions reduction requirements may require further reductions of emissions or emissions intensity.
-Keyera engages with governments, regulators, and industry groups, both from an advocacy standpoint and to anticipate and increase its understanding of the range of possible regulatory outcomes.
+Keyera anticipates future international, federal, or provincial emissions reduction requirements, which may require further emissions or emissions intensity reductions.
+Keyera engages with governments, regulators, and industry groups, from an advocacy standpoint and to anticipate and increase its understanding of the range of possible regulatory outcomes.

-Keyera recognizes expected emissions reductions may not be technically or economically feasible and failure to meet such emissions reduction requirements may result in penalties, the suspension of operations, and/or the necessity of purchasing greenhouse gas credits, all of which could materially adversely affect the oil and gas industry, including Keyera.
-See "Risk Factors - Operational Risks - Climate Change, Carbon Tax and the Transition to a Lower Carbon Economy", "Risk Factors - Operational Risks - Greenhouse Gas Emissions and Targets", "Risk Factors - Operational Risks - Change in Laws", "Risk Factors - Operational Risks - Weather Conditions", "Risk Factors - Operational Risks - Reputational Risk", and "Risk Factors - Financial Risks - Environmental Compliance and Remediation Costs".
+Keyera recognizes expected emissions reductions may not be technically or economically feasible, and failure to meet such emissions reduction requirements may result in penalties, the suspension of operations, and/or the necessity of purchasing greenhouse gas credits, all of which could materially adversely affect the oil and gas industry, including Keyera.
+See "Risk Factors - Operational Risks - Climate Change, Carbon Tax and the Transition to a Lower Carbon Economy", "Risk Factors - Operational Risks - Change in Laws", "Risk Factors - Operational Risks - Change in Laws", "Risk Factors - Operational Risks - Reputational Risk", and "Risk Factors - Financial Risks - Environmental Compliance and Remediation Costs".

-Keyera uses the Canadian federal carbon price - anticipated to rise from \$50 per tonne of CO2e in 2022 to \$170 per tonne of CO2e by 2030 - as an internal carbon price to guide Keyera's cost/benefit evaluation, planning, and decision-making.
+Keyera uses the Canadian federal carbon price - anticipated to rise from \$65 per tonne of CO2e in 2023 to \$80 in 2024 and rising to \$170 per tonne of CO2e by 2030 - as an internal carbon price to guide Keyera's cost/benefit evaluation, planning, and decision-making.
 Keyera conducts detailed GHG/financial modelling to understand various potential impacts of carbon pricing on projects.
 This information is also used as part of Keyera's capital investment framework.
-Opportunities for emissions reduction are assessed both at a facility level and relative to potential efficiency gains across multiple sites.
-Climate-related factors represent a key element of stage-gate project evaluation and execution systems for new projects.
-This evaluation includes an assessment of emerging technology, climate regulations, carbon pricing, credits/incentives, and customer needs.
+Facilities are assessed for opportunities to reduce emissions, in comparison to potential efficiency gains across multiple sites.
+Climate-related factors are an essential part of evaluating and executing new projects.
+This assessment includes evaluating emerging technologies, climate regulations, carbon pricing, credits/incentives, and customer needs.
 Economic and emissions impacts are then modelled to support decision making.

-Keyera uses consulting firms and internal resources to compile GHG inventories of scope 1 and scope 28 greenhouse gas emissions and reports these inventories in accordance with federal and provincial requirements and to the Board, GSC and HSE Committee.
+Keyera uses consulting firms and internal resources to compile GHG inventories of scope 1 and scope 26 greenhouse gas emissions in accordance with federal and provincial requirements and reports these inventories to the Board, GSC and HSE Committee.
 Third-party audits and/or verifications of inventories are conducted for facilities as per regulatory requirements.

-Regulatory Framework Through 2022
+Regulatory Framework Through 2023

 The Federal Greenhouse Gas Pollution Pricing Act ("GGPPA") was implemented in Alberta starting January 2020.
 The GGPPA is managed by Environment and Climate Change Canada and the Canada Revenue Agency.
-Starting January 2020, all of Keyera's stationary combustion emissions are subject to carbon pricing.
+Beginning in January 2020, all of Keyera's stationary combustion emissions are subject to carbon pricing.
 In March 2021, the Supreme Court of Canada found the GGPPA constitutional, settling several constitutional challenges by provinces in 2019.